ARM-software/ebbr/source/chapter1-about.rst

 - Support multiple architectures

-  Any architecture can implement the EBBR requirements.
+  Any architecture supporting UEFI can implement the EBBR requirements.
   Architecture specific requirements will clearly marked as to which architecture(s) they apply.